devahmedomar/souknamasry-BE/README.md

-## this is backend project for soukna masry product
+## this is backend deployment project for soukna masry product